SulanChandila/Coursework1-Alumni-Influencers/README.md

 # Eastminster University Alumni API

-This repository contains the backend API and frontend Augmented Reality (AR) client for the Eastminster University Featured Alumnus System.
+This repository contains the backend API for the Eastminster University Featured Alumnus System.

 The core of this project is a RESTful, **client-agnostic** PHP API built with CodeIgniter 3.
 It manages user authentication, profile data, and a secure "blind bidding" system where alumni can bid to be featured on specific dates.
-A separate A-Frame AR client consumes this API to project the winning alumnus's profile over a Hiro marker.

 # 🌟 Key Features
 * **Client-Agnostic API:** The public API endpoints return clean, structured JSON, completely independent of the frontend implementation.